isadiewei/public/agile/agile.md

 through early and continuous delivery of valuable software.

+willingness to complete something is defined by the adherence to long term goals achieved by visualizing success, prepar{ing|ed} logistics, building mastery

 Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage.

+recording thoughts and distortions in motion allows for replacement of unhealthy patterns and as such more chesive, consistent progress moving forward as visualization is paramount to success

 Deliver working software frequently, from a couple of weeks to a couple of months, with a